Operation Watchful Eye V (2020)

 Please read the following disclaimer before proceeding to the White County Sheriff's Office Sex Offender registry.
-To view the current list of registered offenders, you may check the link at the bottom of this page.
+To view the current list of registered offenders, you may check the link above.

 In accordance with O.C.G.A.
 42-1-12, the Georgia Crime Information Center, a division of the Georgia Bureau of Investigation, is required to act as the repository for registration information concerning those persons convicted of a sex crime who reside within the state of Georgia.
 The information that is presented in this website is compiled from information gathered through registration of convicted sex offenders as defined herein and information obtained from the Georgia Bureau of Investigation which is obtained from documents submitted by the Georgia Department of Corrections, the Georgia Board of Pardons and Paroles, and/or any other agency or department as set forth by statute.

 The offender must be convicted of a crime that is by its nature a sexual offense, such as:

 •O.C.G.A.
 16-6-1 Rape

 •O.C.G.A.
 16-6-3 Statutory Rape